 Our educational system continues to fail children of color.

 Research shows that black males are disproportionately more likely to be placed in special education and classified as mentally retarded and emotionally disturbed.

 They are also more likely to be placed in segregated placements, more likely to be educated in poorly performing schools and more likely to be referred to the juvenile justice system for infractions that occur in school.
-Research shows that black males are disproportionately more likely to be placed in special education.

 They are also the least likely to be provided the positive supports and the assistance that they need in order to succeed.